sindresorhus/p-queue/readme.md

 Type: `boolean`\
 Default: `true`

-Whether queue tasks within concurrency limit, are auto-executed as soon as they're added.
+Whether queue tasks within the concurrency limit are auto-executed as soon as they're added.

 ##### queueClass